esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

   2. Use the provided code to perform classification on a pre-defined set of features
   3. As previously, change the set of features to assess their different accuracies
   4. Evaluate the neural network accuracy for all features combinations
-  5. (Optional) Implement the //sparsity// constraint in your neural network.
+  5. (Optional) Implement the *sparsity* constraint in your neural network.

 </div>{: .notice--info}